Sustainable Rossmoor’s recent successes and activities include:

 - Film Night, a monthly series in Peacock Hall featuring a variety of stories and documentaries focused on sustainability;

 - Earth Day/Month celebrations, featuring demonstrations, presentations, and films focused on taking better care of our fragile planet;

-- The Trash Talk Committee, which is sponsoring a pilot project for recycling organic waste (composting);
+- The Trash Talk Committee, which implemented the organic waste composting program at Rossmoor;

-- Publication of Earth Matters, a bimonthly column in the Rossmoor News and blogged directly to you for signing up for Sustainable Rossmoor blog posts.
+- Publication of Earth Matters, a biweekly column in the Rossmoor News and blogged directly to you by signing up for Sustainable Rossmoor blog posts.

 Our Mission and Guiding Principles:

 This is What We Believe and How We Intend to Operate

 Sustainable Rossmoor’s mission is to promote environmentally sustainable practices in Rossmoor, the surrounding community, and the world at large.